-Situation ion Other Approval Special Cases Policies to apply Policies to apply Required General and Special Case Buildings or Subject to DA/CC or if exempt or complying development will come under those provisions General structures on or near sewer or water mains and associated easements Compliance with Policy E4.1 1.
-Carports and Decks Special Cases No carports (including roof, walls, ceiling, floor slab, footings or any other associated elements), permitted on, over or beneath easements Footings outside the easement must comply with Sketch 1A.
+Situation Other Approval Special Cases Policies to apply Required • General and Special Case Buildings or Subject to General structures on DA/CC or if Compliance with Policy E4.1 or near sewer exempt or 1.
+Carports and Special Cases or water mains complying Decks No carports (including roof, walls, ceiling, floor and- development will slab, footings or any other associated elements), associated- come under permitted on, over or beneath easements easements those provisions Footings outside the easement must comply with Sketch 1A.
 If no easement and pipe depth is <3m and pipe diameter is not >225mm, carport or deck permissible in accordance with Sketch 1A.
-2. Masonry fences and masonry elements of otherwise non- masonry fences Masonry fences (or masonry elements of otherwise non-masonry fences) must comply with Sketch 2A.
-3. Retaining Walls Retaining walls must comply with Sketch 3A and 3B as appropriate.
+2. Masonry Masonry fences (or masonry elements of fences and otherwise non-masonry fences) must comply with masonry Sketch 2A. elements of otherwise non- masonry fences 3.
+Retaining Retaining walls must comply with Sketch 3A and Walls 3B as appropriate.
 Sketch 4A may also apply.
-4. Earthworks or land reshaping Earthworks whether or not associated with retaining walls, must comply with Sketch 4A.
+4. Earthworks or Earthworks whether or not associated with land reshaping retaining walls, must comply with Sketch 4A.
 5. Pools Footing and structure setback must comply with Sketch 1A.
 6. Surfacing Concrete slabs not permitted in easements, or within 1m horizontal clearance of pipe centreline.
 Removable paving (maximum size 600mm) only permitted.
-7. Any other obstructions Must not inhibit maintenance/repair access to mains.
+7. Any other Must not inhibit maintenance/repair access to obstructions mains.